MRP suggestions are planning recommendations. Running MRP does not create work

 Create Suggested Records

-7. Open the created work orders and purchase orders for normal review, approval, release, or vendor sending.
+- Open created work orders for normal review, approval, release, completion, or cancellation.

-• Created records follow normal approval, release, receiving, billing, and accounting workflows.
+- Created records follow normal permissions, approvals, receiving, fulfillment, and accounting behavior.

 Common Blocks

-• No work orders are suggested: confirm the product has an active default BOM and demand inside the horizon.
+- No work orders are suggested: confirm the product is active, tracks inventory, has manufactured or both supply method, and has an active default BOM.

-• Parts are always short: review component balances, open POs, safety stock, and component reorder setup.
+- Parts are always short: review component balances, open POs, safety stock, lead times, and whether the component is also manufactured.

-• Suggested quantity looks too high: check safety stock, open sales order demand, forecast/run-rate demand, and dependent demand from other work orders.
+- Suggested quantity looks too high: check safety stock, open sales demand, run-rate demand, dependent demand, and whether old open work should be completed or cancelled.

-• Create suggestions returns errors: create fewer suggestions, fix missing vendors, confirm locations, and retry.
+- Create suggestions returns errors: create fewer suggestions, fix missing vendors or locations, confirm active BOMs, and retry.

 Bills of Materials